cyberflamingo/exobrain/content/computing/software/mutation-in-arrays.md

 # Mutation in Arrays

-To understand mutation in arrays, first we need to review [[a69bdaa3]] and especially the **Mutability** section.
+To understand mutation in arrays, first we need to review [[variables-as-pointers]] and especially the **Mutability** section.

 When applied to Arrays (or collections), mutability can have be the source of